-- Maintain the sound finances required to deliver our services. - Meet or exceed budgeted revenue income and operate within budgeted expenditure each year. - Increase non-funding council income through target-setting. - Manage cash resources to meet planned improvements in buildings and facilities. - Continue to raise the awareness of College staff of the financial constraints within which it must operate.
+- Maintain the sound finances required to deliver our services. - Meet or exceed budgeted revenue income and operate within budgeted expenditure each year. - Increase non-funding agency income through target-setting. - Manage cash resources to meet planned improvements in buildings and facilities. - Continue to raise the awareness of College staff of the financial constraints and competitive environment within which it must operate.